Lila's Clause

 Annex B

-Checklist for developing our Climate Change Strategy
+Checklist for developing our climate strategy

 A. Understand how climate affects our business